- Cal-Atlas Geospatial Clearinghouse

 "All data collected and created for this contract is a required deliverable of this contract and will become the property of the California Department of Fish and Wildlife, and not of the contracted party.
 A condition of final payment on this contract shall include the delivery of all related data.
 Spatial data should be delivered in an ESRI-useable format where applicable and documented with metadata in accordance with minimum BIOS metadata information (http://bios.dfg.ca.gov/metadata.asp) and following FGDC metadata standards (http://www.fgdc.gov/metadata/documents/workbook_0501_bmk.pdf)."

-Spatial information for each observation or location can be provided as a shapefile, or as tabular geospatial coordinates in either geographic (i.e., Latitude/ Longitude) or projected (e.g., Universal Transverse Mercator, UTM) format.
+Spatial information for observations or locations can be provided as a shapefile, or as tabular geospatial coordinates in either geographic (i.e., Latitude/ Longitude) or projected (e.g., Universal Transverse Mercator, UTM) format.
 We will project the data (if necessary) to California Teale Albers, NAD83, but you can submit the data in any format (please note format with your submission).
 Please contact us if you have data in text form that you believe would be a valuable contribution to BIOS.
 In some cases, a partner may be funded to gather and process data in these formats.

 Attributes associated with the spatial data should include information pertinent to observational data (e.g., the observer, date of observation, what was observed, how many were observed).
 A clear definition of the content of each field should be provided in the metadata.
 For example, the definition of a field containing the number of individuals counted at a given site should include the count methods (e.g., observation, remotely sensed), the units counted (e.g., colonies, individuals, pairs), and a brief description of the precision or accuracy (e.g., actual counts, estimates, error rates if applicable).